Dragons in the Waters: Characters

-Major characters in the book who appear in other works by L'Engle include Polly and Charles O'Keefe and their parents, Calvin O'Keefe and Meg Murry O'Keefe, as well as Simon Phair-Reinier, Mr. Theotocopoulos, Forsyth Phair and Canon Tallis.
+Major characters in the book who appear in other works by L'Engle include Poly and Charles O'Keefe and their parents, Calvin O'Keefe and Meg Murry O'Keefe, as well as Simon Phair-Reinier, Mr. Theotocopoulos, Forsyth Phair and Canon Tallis.

 Reception

 At the time of the book's publication, Kirkus Reviews said, "Of all L'Engle's novels, we find this the most satisfying, perhaps because it doesn't demand to be taken with such deadly seriousness.
 Deduct ten points at the beginning for self-importance and enjoy the rest for a lark."
 Cynthia Benjamin wrote in The New York Times, "There is enough adventure in 'Dragons in the Waters' to make Nancy Drew and her chums squirm...
 The plot of 'Dragons in the Waters' is complex and might be confusing to less able readers.
 The narrative is an intriguing mixture of contemporary allusions and gothic mystery."